PyDPF: A Python Package for Differentiable Particle Filtering: PyDPF basics

 \pkg{PyTorch} does not provide the fine-grained tracking of pseudo-random state offered by competing numerical libraries such as \pkg{JAX} \citep{jax2018github}.
 Our approach, used in all built-in implementations with pseudo-random operations, and that we recommend the user adopt for all their extensions, is to initialise a random generator per Module that is used to control all random operations used within that Module.

 Some torch \pkg{CUDA} operations are non-deterministic by default.
 Refer to the documentation of \code{torch.use_deterministic_algorithms}\footnote{\url{https://docs.pytorch.org/docs/stable/generated/torch.use_deterministic_algorithms.html}} for detail.
 This non-determinacy is at the order of precision over a single operation, but our tests showed it can result in a significant variance over the course of a full forward pass.
-To mitigate this, we provide a context manager \code{pydpf.utils.set_deterministic_mode()} that sets the environment variable
+To mitigate this, we provide a context manager \code{pydpf.utils.set_deterministic_mode(mode, warn_only)} that, when \code{mode = True} sets the environment variable

 \code{"CUBLAS_WORKSPACE_CONFIG" = ":4096:8"}

 and calls